-If you’re looking to enjoy a Balloon festival or just want to take a hot air balloon ride to see the world from a different angle, see if one of the below is for you.
+If you’re looking to enjoy a Balloon festival (where hundred of balloons and pilots from all over the world ascend on mass) or just want to take a hot air balloon ride to see the world from a different angle, see if one of the below is for you.

 Starting out in Europe, the Loire Valley in the west of France proves to be a popular destination for hot air ballooning.